RebelGuy/chat-mate/readme.md

 - `CHANNEL_ID`: The channel ID of the livestream user.
 - `LIVE_ID`: The video ID of the livestream.
 - `DATABASE_CONNECTION`: The connection string to the MySQL database that Prisma should use.
-- `MOCK_DATA`: [Optional, debug only] The JSON file containing the `ChatSave` data that the `ChatStore` can load.
-If set, the server will use a mocked Masterchat to "auto-play" chat events, and no longer connect to YouTube.
+- `IS_MOCK_LIVESTREAM`: [Optional, debug only] If true, uses the chat data of the `LIVE_ID` to replay its chat events, and no longer connect to YouTube.
+See `MockMasterchat` for more options, such as hardcoding the set of messages to send, or taking console user input for specifying the next message text.
-- `DISABLE_SAVING`: [Optional, debug only] Whether the debug server should be run in a "read-only" mode, recommended when `MOCK_DATA` is set.

 In addition, the following environment variables must be injected into the node instance using the `cross-env` package:
 - `NODE_ENV`: Either `debug` or `release` to indicate whether we are running a live server or not.